Galette! Pie’s very unassuming and carefree little sis. I love her.

 The berries are up to you!
 I used more blueberries than raspberries and blackberries, but any ratio works.
 Strawberry fan?
 Chop them up and throw them in too.
 Just make sure you have no more or less than 4 cups of berries total.
 I definitely suggest a mix of berries for different flavors and textures.

-The one thing galettes demand, however, is a big fat scoop of melty vanilla ice cream.
+When you don’t have the time to The one thing galettes demand, however, is a big fat scoop of melty vanilla ice cream.
 Duh.Print

 As delicious and impressive as pie, but half the work!
 This mixed berry galette with buttermilk cornmeal crust is the easiest summer dessert.